karlstolley/stolley.dev/resume/index.md

         </header>
         <ul>
           <li>
-            Created and taught original web-specialization courses on Ruby on Rails, RESTful data APIs, and Node.js
+            Created and taught original web-specialization courses on web standards, Ruby on Rails, RESTful data APIs, and Node.js
           </li>
           <li>
-            Structured courses in web development to emphasize version control (Git) and automated testing on the front- and backend (e.g., Mocha, Test::Unit), as well as visual regression testing (BackstopJS)
+            Structured courses in web development to emphasize agile development backed by version control (Git) and automated testing (Mocha, Test::Unit), as well as visual regression testing (BackstopJS)
           </li>
           <li>
-            Coached student engineers in writing, from commit messages to release notes and effective use of sync and async communication channels
+            Coached student engineers in writing commit messages and release notes as well as effective use of synchronous and asynchronous communication channels (Basecamp, Discord, Slack)
           </li>
           <li>
             Developed and taught new courses that were adopted as the department standard for other